 Vector Database vs. Vector Store

-A vector store is a more lightweight system or library designed specifically to store and retrieve vector embeddings and it focuses more on managing vectors and supports basic operations like indexing and querying.
-A vector database on the other hand not only stores and retrieves vector embeddings but also offers comprehensive database functionalities such as distributed storage, scaling, security, and support for complex queries.
+A vector store is a lighter system or library designed specifically to store and retrieve vector embeddings.
+It focuses more on managing vectors and supports basic operations like indexing and querying.
+A vector database, on the other hand, not only stores and retrieves vector embeddings but also offers comprehensive database functionalities such as distributed storage, scaling, security, and support for complex queries.

 Vector Database FAQs